Dr. Anita Racic

 What I’ve learned through this process is that while it’s important to ask WHAT is the diagnosis, the more important question to ask is WHY did it arise?
 Virtually all chronic health conditions are related to lifestyle and environmental factors.
 If that’s the case, then why not address lifestyle and environmental factors?

-I have learned that advanced functional medicine tests do exist and that they can reveal the biochemical imbalances at the root of diseases – hormonal imbalances, nutritional deficiencies, immune system dysfunction, toxic exposures and stealth infections.
+I have learned that advanced functional medicine tests do exist and that they can reveal the biochemical imbalances at the root of diseases – hormonal imbalances, nutritional deficiencies, immune system dysfunction, toxic exposures and hidden gut infections.
 I learned about the fundamental importance of gut health and the effect of the microbiome on systemic health.
 I learned about genetic testing which can reveal our individual vulnerabilities and potential for disease.
 I also learned that genes are not destiny and there are ways to get around our genetic vulnerability once we know what it is.
 This was truly a personalized approach.

 So what happened with my own case, and what could have been labeled as Depression, Fibromyalgia, and Chronic Fatigue?
 Well, through hacking my own health with advanced testing and working with a Functional Medicine practitioner, I was able to uncover the root causes of my own chronic health issues.
 As is typical, it was not just one thing, but a perfect storm of underlying imbalances.
 I had gut health issues with imbalances in my gut microbes – dysbiosis, SIBO (small intestinal bacterial overgrowth), Helicobacter Pylori, and yeast overgrowth.
 I had hormonal issues – subclinical hypothyroidism, cortisol issues and sex hormone imbalances.
 I had nutritional deficiencies and toxic exposures.
 Turns out I also had food sensitivities!
 I learned through genetic testing, that I don’t detoxify well and that put me at risk for stress-related disease and estrogen dominance.
 While all this might feel disheartening and overwhelming, these imbalances can be corrected.
 Even genetic variations can often be hacked with lifestyle and nutritional approaches.